Customer Service Blog from HelpCrunch

 Some issues can be resolved by the customers themselves, freeing up time for your support team to handle more complex cases.

-A knowledge base where customers can search for their specific questions is a valuable self-help tool that can encompass hundreds of questions and issues in an easily accessible format.
+A knowledge base where customers can search for their specific questions is a valuable self-help tool.
+It can encompass hundreds of questions and issues in an easily accessible format.

-On top of that, it’s highly advisable to set up FAQ pages with the most relevant questions complete with all the necessary information and details customers would need to resolve their questions.
+On top of that, it’s highly advisable to set up FAQ pages complete with all the necessary information and details customers would need to resolve their questions.

 Ensure that all the guides, FAQ pages and tutorials on your site are easy to find and understand.